MustardOS/mustardos.github.io/release/archive/awbanana.md

 <hr>

 {: .note }
-> If you have alternative storage support please reach out to **xonglebongle** on the muOS Community Discord server!
+> If you have alternative storage support please reach out to **xonglebongle** on the MustardOS Community Discord server!
 >
 > So everybody is aware, MEGA has restrictions on certain countries and places a download limit.
 Use either Gofile or
 > the Torrents if you cannot use MEGA.
 And for goodness sake we are **not** moving to a paid subscription like some